 Estimated Price $175 – $260

 In its rear-facing mode, the Symphony Elite can carry infants from 5 to 40 pounds.
-It was a cinch to install, taking just under 60 seconds to secure and position using the LATCH anchors in our test vehicle.
+It’s a cinch to install, taking just under 60 seconds to secure and position using the LATCH anchors.

+But Evenflo hasn’t just simplified the setup.
+The seat’s infinite slide harness can be adjusted on the fly without having to rethread or reposition parts of the seat.
 It’s a feature that will pay dividends as your child grows, saving you time on every single trip.
-Switch the seat into a forward-facing position and you now have a car seat that can carry your toddler up to a weight limit of 65 pounds.
+Switch the seat into a forward-facing position, and you now have a car seat that can carry your toddler up to a weight limit of 65 pounds.

-In both rear and forward-facing positions, the seat is equipped with three layers of side impact protection which the company claims reduce crash forces by up to 50%.
+In both rear- and forward-facing positions, the seat is equipped with three layers of side-impact protection, which the company claims reduces crash forces by up to 50%.
 An energy-absorbing foam liner throughout the seat’s shell provides added protection and comfort.
-The seat feels well-padded and will both support and cushion your little one’s body.
+The seat is well-padded and will both support and cushion your little one’s body.